Secure Endpoints¶

 from fastapi import APIRouter, Depends, HTTPException, status

-from core.product.services import ProductNotFoundError, ProductService
+from fastdjango.core.product.services import ProductService

-from delivery.http.auth.jwt import (
+from fastdjango.core.authentication.delivery.fastapi.auth import (

 AuthenticatedRequest,